Jordan operator algebra

 In mathematics, Jordan operator algebras are real or complex Jordan algebras with the compatible structure of a Banach space.
 When the coefficients are real numbers, the algebras are called Jordan Banach algebras.
 The theory has been extensively developed only for the subclass of JB algebras.
 The axioms for these algebras were devised by Alfsen, Shultz & Størmer (1978).
 Those that can be realised concretely as subalgebras of self-adjoint operators on a real or complex Hilbert space with the operator Jordan product and the operator norm are called JC algebras.
 The axioms for complex Jordan operator algebras, first suggested by Irving Kaplansky in 1976, require an involution and are called JB* algebras or Jordan C* algebras.
 By analogy with the abstract characterisation of von Neumann algebras as C* algebras for which the underlying Banach space is the dual of another, there is a corresponding definition of JBW algebras.
 Those that can be realised using ultraweakly closed Jordan algebras of self-adjoint operators with the operator Jordan product are called JW algebras.
 The JBW algebras with trivial center, so-called JBW factors, are classified in terms of von Neumann factors: apart from the exceptional 27 dimensional Albert algebra and the spin factors, all other JBW factors are isomorphic either to the self-adjoint part of a von Neumann factor or to its fixed point algebra under a period two *-anti-automorphism.
 Jordan operator algebras have been applied in quantum mechanics and in complex geometry, where Koecher's description of bounded symmetric domains using Jordan algebras has been extended to infinite dimensions.

 Definitions

 JC algebra

 A JC algebra is a real subspace of the space of self-adjoint operators on a real or complex Hilbert space, closed under the operator Jordan product a ∘ b = 1/2(ab + ba) and closed in the operator norm.

-JC algebra

-A JC algebra is a norm-closed self-adjoint subspace of the space of operators on a complex Hilbert space, closed under the operator Jordan product a ∘ b = (ab + ba) and closed in the operator norm.